bedrockio/auth/README.md

 );
 ```

-From here your app can handle as needed. `authInfo` contains:
+---

+## AuthInfo

+The `authInfo` object returned on `ctx.state` will contain the following values:

 - `email` - The validated email address of the authenticated user.
-Note that this may be a proxy email if the user has opted out of providing their real email.
+In the case of Apple this may be a proxy email if the user has opted out of providing their real email.
+- `authId` - An ID that maps to the `aud` "audience claim" of the JWT token.
+This will disntinguish the authentication method specific to the app you set up in the setup step.
+- `provider` - A string identifying the provider, either `apple` or `google`.
 - `names` - An object containing the names of the user.
-See the note [below](#names) to for the exact fields.
-Note that names are only populated on first authentication, and will not exist on subsequent authenication calls.
+Note that Apple only populates names on first authentication, and this will not exist on subsequent authenication calls.
 To reset this you must go to [appleid.apple.com](https://appleid.apple.com/) and remove your app from the list of authentication methods.

----

-## Names

-Note that the `names` object contains different fields depending on the service.
-When populated, `firstName` and `lastName` are guaranteed to exist for both Apple and Google, however other fields are Google specific.
-This is to normalize behavior which allows the same handler to be used for both Google and Apple routes.

-- `names` - An object containing the names of the user.
+The `names` object may differ depending on the service:
   - `firstName` - Provided by Apple, copied from `givenName` for Google.
   - `lastName` - Provided by Apple, copied from `familyName` for Google.
   - `givenName` - Google only.